portalpayments/portalwallet/CODING_GUIDELINES.md

 - You're writing code to be be read, understood, and changed by your colleagues.

 - Use real names for things.
 No abbreviations.
-  - Abrvntns sk to rd (if tht doesn't make any sense, it says 'abbreviations suck to read')
+  - Abrvntns sk to rd (if that doesn't make any sense, it says 'abbreviations suck to read')
   - If we're searching for 'wallet', then 'wlt' won't up and abbeviations are invariably used inconsistently.
+It's entirely possible we'll have 'wallet', 'w', 'wlt' and 'wllt' at the same time.
+Maybe referring to slightly different things.
   - Let the compiler worry about saving characters.
+Humans are the expensive part - readable names saves them time.

-Give things good names. `getBanana()` will obviously return a `banana`. `checkIfBanana()` will return a boolean about whether something is a banana.
+Give things good names. `getBanana()` will obviously return a `banana`. `checkIsBanana()` will return a boolean about whether something is a banana. `isBanana` is a boolean. `bananaById` is an Object of bananas sorted by ID.

 ## Use links for issues when working around an issue